22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 Finally, a user could choose to write a script to brute force the administrator’s password.
 If the administrator established a brute force detection policy, this risk will be mitigated.
 However, because brute force detection is optional, not establishing a brute force detection policy would offer the attacker their highest probability of success.

 #### Security Requirement
 It is absolutely essential that Keycloak administrators take security precautions that are not enabled by default.
 First and foremost, brute force detection should be activated and the maximum number of unsuccessful login attempts should be set a reasonable number, three to five should be sufficient (Max is thirty).
 Keycloak also offers a feature to notify administrators when the maximum number of login attempts has been reached and the account is locked, this too should be enabled.
 Additionally, Multi-factor authentication should be turned on to ensure that even if a rouge user is able to capture the administrator's login credentials, they would not be able to access the account successfully.
-Finally, requiring SSL/HTTPS will compliment the default security provided by cryptographic realm keys with is one of the only security measures Keycloak makes mandatory.
+Finally, requiring SSL/HTTPS will compliment the default security provided by cryptographic realm keys which is one of the only security measures Keycloak makes mandatory.

 ### Use Case 3:  User Management